nextstrain/cli/doc/aws-batch.md

 The Nextstrain CLI's AWS Batch support must be told, at a minimum, the name of your S3 bucket (which you'll create below).

-You can do this by setting the `NEXTSTRAIN_AWS_BATCH_S3_BUCKET` environment variable
+You can do this by putting your bucket name in an environment variable

     export NEXTSTRAIN_AWS_BATCH_S3_BUCKET=...

+or in the `~/.nextstrain/config` file

+    [aws-batch]
+    s3-bucket = ...

 or passing the `--aws-batch-s3-bucket=...` option to `nextstrain build`.

-In the future, the CLI will support setting your bucket name in a persistent configuration file.

 # Setting up AWS to run Nextstrain builds